minimaxir/mtg-gpt-2-cloud-run/README.md

 ## See Also

-[char-embeddings](https://github.com/minimaxir/char-embeddings) — My first attempt at generating Magic cards with a neural network.
-(GPT-2 is much better!)
+* [char-embeddings](https://github.com/minimaxir/char-embeddings) — My first attempt at generating Magic cards with a neural network (GPT-2 is much better!).
+* [RoboRosewater](https://twitter.com/roborosewater) — Twitter account which pioneered the use of text generation for Magic cards.
+* [DroidRosewater](https://twitter.com/droidrosewater) — Variant of RoboRosewater which allows user input (although it cheated a bit due to how the RNN generates).
+Credit to Shoghi for [pointing me](https://twitter.com/shoghicp/status/1124470256976707585) to the wine solution for generating cards!

 ## Maintainer/Creator